EU lawmakers roast Juncker over 'stitch-up' promotion of aide

 Several lawmakers criticized Juncker for failing to appear before parliament, sending Guenther Oettinger, the commissioner who runs personnel issues, instead.

-“We have done everything by the book,” Oettinger said, adding Selmayr was “100 percent suitable” and that his German nationality and political allegiance to Europe’s powerbroker Chancellor Angela Merkel were of no consequence.
+“We have done everything by the book,” Oettinger said, adding Selmayr was“100 percent suitable” and that his German nationality and political allegiance to Europe’s powerbroker Chancellor Angela Merkel were of no consequence.

 “We have acted within the letter of the law,” Oettinger said.